grafana/grafana/docs/sources/developers/plugins/add-support-for-variables.md

 # Add support for variables in plugins

-Variables are placeholders for values, and can be used in Grafana to create things like templated queries and dashboard or panel links.
+Variables are placeholders for values, and Grafana uses them to create templated queries, and dashboard or panel links.
 For more information on variables, refer to [Templates and variables]({{< relref "../../dashboards/variables/" >}}).

 In this guide, you'll see how you can turn an `id` string like this: